raaudain/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+* The Document Object Model connects web pages to scripts or programming languages.

 2. What is an event?

+* An event is sent to notify code that something happened.

 3. What is an event listener?

+* An event listener waits for something to happen then runs a code.

 4. Why would we convert a NodeList into an Array?

+* To make it possible to loop over and display data from a NodeList.

 5. What is a component?

+* A component is a reusable piece of code used for styling and functionality.

 ### Git Set up